mrbinky3000/responsive_carousel/README.md

 or mouse to swipe the carousel left and right.
 The code is currently is in the form of a jQuery UI widget and relies on hammer.js to handle the touch events.

-*The carousel runs a little slow on some older Androids.
-Facebook's javascript API further slows down older Androids.
+*The carousel animation runs a little slow on some older Androids that don't support CSS3 transitions.
+If Facebook's javascript API is also included on the page it will further slow down older Androids because Facebook causes page reflows every few miliseconds.

 ##Overhead

-- jQuery ~32kb
+- 32kb : jQuery
-- jQuery UI (you only need the core and widget factory) ~8kb
+- 8kb : jQuery UI (you only need the core and widget factory)
-- hammer.js ~2kb
+- 2kb : hammer.js
-- Modernizer (you only need the "Css Transitions" option) ~2.4kb
+- 2.4kb : Modernizer (you only need the "CSS3 Transitions" test)

 Total overhead: 44.5kb (but you're prob already using jquery, so really it's like 12.4kb)